LaraFB/3-ano/README.md

   - US 11: As a student, I want to view the use of my academic scholarship so that I can keep track of the scholarship usage and decide on the best way to manage it.
 [Story Points: M]
     - Task 1: Create methods to track the academic scholarship, alocate a specific amount
-    - Task 2: Create methods to notify the user  of low funds

   - US 6: As a user, I want to set goals so that I can work for a specific objective.
 [Story Points: M]
     - Task 1: Design user interface